dannyedel/dspdfviewer/docs/installation/source/options.md

   to include a dist-specific version.
   * By default, this is auto-detected using `git describe`, with a hardcoded fallback version number (such as, when not building from a git clone).
-* `UseQtFive` boolean, default ON
-  * If this is OFF, `dspdfviewer` will be built against `Qt4` and the `poppler-qt4` bindings, instead of the Qt5 version.
-  * If this options is disabled, dspdfviewer depends on Qt4 and libpoppler-qt4, and no longer depends on Qt5 or libpoppler-qt5.
-  * The Qt4 support will get dropped eventually.
-Please use the Qt5 version and report bugs if you experience regressions compared to Qt4.
 * `UpdateTranslations` boolean, default OFF
   * If you want to work on the translation, you can activate this flag to make `cmake` regenerate the `.ts` files.